DongheeKang/MLOps_Note/linux_real_life.md

       $ vmstat -d 1                                : to display individual disk statistics:
       $ vmstat -p /dev/sda2 1                      : -p to obtain detailed performance statistics about a partition

-+ How to know runnning child processes
+* How to know runnning child processes?

       $ pgrep -lP 6245
       $ pstree -p 6245